tjme/restless/README.md

 4. edit `ormconfig.json` and change your database configuration (you can also change a database type, but don't forget to install specific database drivers)
 5. run `npm start` (or `yarn run start`)
 6. open `http://localhost:3000/post` and you'll see an empty array
-7. use curl, Postman or other tools to send HTTP requests to test your REST API (e.g. POST to the above address, with a JSON body, such as `{"Title":"Test entry","Text":"Some sample text!"}`)
+7. use curl, Postman or other tools to send HTTP requests to test your REST API (e.g. PUT to the above address, with a JSON body, such as `{"title":"Test entry","text":"Some sample text!"}`)

 # Configure to meet your needs
 You can simply add or replace the entities (the TypeScript definition files in Src/entity) with your own, and rerun the server.
 In addtion to providing the new APIs for your entities, the Database (changes) will also be made for you automatically (by TypeORM).